 Later, in 1099, when the Crusaders arrived as part of the Crusades, they were shocked by the looks of the church.
 They were expecting to see something splendid and divine but, instead, found something extremely modest.
 So, they decided to rebuild the compound and make significant changes.
 They built a huge roof and domes above the church, so the garden was no longer open to the sky.

 The church stood almost unharmed for centuries until a fire broke in it in 1808.
 This fire caused much damage and required comprehensive renovations.
 The owners of the church used the opportunity to add a few more walls to the compound.
 This made the church darker and more claustrophobic.

 Later, in 1927, an earthquake shook Jerusalem and the church.
 It led to another round of renovations.
 Catholic archeologists used the opportunity to make excavations in the church for the first time.
 These excavations helped us learn a lot about the history of the holy place.

 The Status Quo

-The agreement refers to only four sites in the Holyland: The Church of Nativity in Bethlehem, Mary’s Tomb at the base of Mount of Olives, the Chapel of Ascension on Mount of Olives, and the Church of the Holy Sepulchre in the Old City of Jerusalem.
+The agreement refers to only four sites in the Holy Land: The Church of Nativity in Bethlehem, Mary’s Tomb at the base of the Mount of Olives, the Chapel of Ascension on top of the mountain, and the Church of the Holy Sepulchre in the Old City of Jerusalem.

 When the Status Quo started, the Church of the Holy Sepulchre was divided between six Christian denominations.
 Those denominations are the Catholic-Franciscans, the Greek-Orthodox, the Armenians, the Copts, the Assyrians, and the Ethiopians.
 Each one of the denominations is responsible for different spaces in the church.
-Some spaces are owned by two different denominations, which sometimes causes problems because then they need to both agree to change things in the particular space.
-The ownership of the different spaces has stayed the same since the mid-19th century.
+Some areas are owned by two different denominations, which sometimes causes problems because both must agree if they wish to change anything in the shared space.
+The ownership of the different areas has stayed the same since the mid-19th century.